aliys7/sql-data-warehouse-project/README.md

 ### Building the Data Warehouse (Data Engineering)

 #### Objective
-Develop a moderna data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources**: Import data from 2 source systems (ERP and CRM) provided as CSV files.